Resume vs. CV: Can You Tell Them Apart?

 In the United Kingdom, Ireland and New Zealand, however, Curriculum Vitae became so common that resumes are no longer in use.

-In general, American format of a resume is widely accepted in most European Union countries, even though they call this document a CV.
+In general, the American format of a resume is widely accepted in most European Union countries, even though they call this document a CV.

 In India, South Africa and Australia there is no particular difference between a CV and resume.
 Nonetheless, the first one is commonly used for positions in the private sector and the latter — for public service jobs.